 For most people, finding and hiring the right attorney can be daunting.
-When it comes to identifying a trusted trademark attorney to guide your brand in the global marketplace, the task can be even more daunting.
+The task can be even more daunting when it comes to identifying a trusted trademark attorney to guide your brand in the global marketplace.
 Choosing the wrong trademark attorney can be costly.
-In Part 1 of two parts, (How to Hire a Trademark Attorney Part 2), we explore the first five things you need to know.
+In Part 1 of two parts 1 and part 2, we explore the first five things you need to know.

 Knowing the answers to the following questions will help guide brand owners in identifying this valuable brand team member.

 1. What types of services do you need?

 2. How much experience does the trademark attorney have?

 4. Will you have a large number of domains to manage?

 5. Are you looking for a one-time transaction or a meaningful relationship?